jbeck018/howlerops/docs/SSH_KEY_MANAGEMENT.md

 ## Conclusion

 Proper SSH key management is essential for secure database connections.
-By following the best practices outlined in this guide, you can ensure that your SSH keys are secure, well-organized, and properly integrated with SQL Studio.
+By following the best practices outlined in this guide, you can ensure that your SSH keys are secure, well-organized, and properly integrated with Howlerops.
 Regular key rotation, proper permissions, and secure storage are key to maintaining a secure environment.